Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

 # Database Design

-MongoDB was used to store the data for this site and in three seperate collections.
+MongoDB was used to store the data for this site and in three separate collections.
 The layout of the data can be seen below.

 | Users |    |
 |-------|-----|